Does happiness change over time?

 First visit to Japan

-Iza remembers the first time she went to Japan; she participated in an exchange student program at her high school organized by their Japanese language teacher, and she was able to spend three months in Japan (specifically in Sendai).
-She describes it as a great experience that sparked her interest in Japanese culture.
-She studied Japanese alongside her major in anthropology and sociology at the University of Oxford and decided to make Japan a focus of her master’s because of the knowledge that she acquired about Japanese language and culture.
+Iza’s first visit to Japan was when she participated in an exchange student program at her high school organized by their Japanese language teacher.
+This experience sparked her interest in Japanese culture.
+She then studied Japanese alongside her major in anthropology and sociology, and decided to make Japan a focus of her master’s.

 The process of researching